influxdata/docs-v2/content/influxdb/cloud-iox/administer/buckets/manage-explicit-bucket-schemas.md

   2. Use the [`influx bucket-schema create` command](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to define an _explicit_ bucket measurement schema.
 In your command, specify values for the following flags:

-      - `--name`: the measurement name.
+      - `--name`: Measurement name.
-      - `--columns-file`: the location of the file that contains *column definitions* for your measurement.
+      - `--columns-file`: Location of the file that contains *column definitions* for your measurement.

       For example, each of the following commands adds a unique measurement schema to the bucket: